 2.6.2.2.2.
 The vehicle shall be connected to the grid and start REESS charging using the normal charging procedure as defined in paragraph 5 of this appendix within 1 hour after the end of preconditioning.

-Soak and charge shall continue until the end-of-charge criterion described in paragraph 5. of this sub-annexis reached.
+Soak and charge shall continue until the end-of-charge criterion described in paragraph 5. of this appendix is reached.
 At the request of the manufacturer, the soak time may be extended to up to 36 hours.

 The recharged electric energy shall be measured according to paragraph 6. of this appendix.